apache/druid/docs/tutorials/tutorial-sketches-theta.md

 ## Further reading

 See the following topics for more information:
-* [Theta sketch](../development/extensions-core/datasketches-theta.md) for reference on ingestion and native queries on Theta sketches.
+* [Theta sketch](../development/extensions-core/datasketches-theta.md) for reference on ingestion and native queries on Theta sketches in Druid.
-* [Theta sketch scalar functions](../querying/sql-aggregations.md#theta-sketch-functions) and [Theta sketch aggregation functions](../querying/sql-aggregations.md#theta-sketch-functions) for Theta sketch functions in Druid SQL queries.
+* [Theta sketch scalar functions](../querying/sql-scalar.md#theta-sketch-functions) and [Theta sketch aggregation functions](../querying/sql-aggregations.md#theta-sketch-functions) for Theta sketch functions in Druid SQL queries.
-* [Sketches for high cardinality columns](../ingestion/schema-design.md#sketches-for-high-cardinality-columns) for schema design involving sketches.
+* [Sketches for high cardinality columns](../ingestion/schema-design.md#sketches-for-high-cardinality-columns) for Druid schema design involving sketches.
 * [DataSketches extension](../development/extensions-core/datasketches-extension.md) for more information about the DataSketches extension in Druid as well as other available sketches.
+* The accuracy of queries using Theta sketches is governed by the size _k_ of the Theta sketch and by the operations you perform.
+See more details in the [Apache DataSketches documentation](https://datasketches.apache.org/docs/Theta/ThetaAccuracy.html).

 ## Acknowledgments